We leave our tent behind and spend a week in a motorhome. How did we get on? How did it compare? Read on to find out.

 One of the great things about the motorhome is that we could take some of our bikes too.

 After cycling through the forest, we headed off to Bracelands.

 This was actually our second visit this year though the previous visit was spent in a small 3-man tent rather than a 6-berth motorhome.
 We did a great circular walk from Bracelands to Symonds yat.

 Finally, before returning the Motorhome back to Marquis Leisure, we visited Puzzlewood, which is just down the road from Bracelands.

 This was our second visit to Puzzlewood, which is a popular filming location for many TV programmes and films.
 It is believed that some scenes from the up and coming Star Wars - The Force Awakens film were shot here.

 Our Thoughts after a Week

-Well as die-hard tent campers, we certainly don’t consider a motorhome true ‘camping’, but we did find a number of advantages the motorhome has over camping.
-We will cover our thoughts on tent camping vs. motorhomes in a future post.
+Well, as die-hard tent campers, we certainly don't consider a motorhome true 'camping', but we did find several advantages the motorhome has over camping.
+We will cover our thoughts on tent camping vs motorhomes in a future post.